-(a) Duty to confer.
+- (a) Duty to confer.
 The parties must confer on the dates to be included in Local Form Joint Order Scheduling Pretrial Proceedings and Trial.
-Based on those dates, the court will set a trial date.

-(b) Appearance at pretrial conference.
-If the parties agree on dates and submit Local Form Joint Order Scheduling Pretrial Proceedings and Trial and, when required under Local Bankruptcy Rule 9019-2(a)(4), Local Form Mediation Order not later than 3 days before the scheduled pretrial conference, they do not need to appear at the pretrial conference.

-(c) Initial disclosures.
+Based on those dates, the court will set a trial date. - (b) Appearance at pretrial conference.
+If the parties agree on dates and submit Local Form Joint Order Scheduling Pretrial Proceedings and Trial and, when required under Local Bankruptcy Rule 9019-2(a)(4), Local Form Mediation Order not later than 3 days before the scheduled pretrial conference, they do not need to appear at the pretrial conference. - (c) Initial disclosures.
 The parties must exchange the initial disclosures required by Federal Rule 26(a)(1)(A) not later than 7 days before the scheduled pretrial conference.
-Any modification of the Federal Rule 26 disclosure requirements must be included in the Joint Order Scheduling Pretrial Proceedings and Trial.

-(d) Additional terms.
-By agreement, the parties may add terms to the joint order, including:

-(i) the scope of discovery;

-(ii) protocol concerning preservation, storage, and production of discoverable information, including electronically stored information; or

-(iii) deadlines for joining other parties and amending the pleadings.
+Any modification of the Federal Rule 26 disclosure requirements must be included in the Joint Order Scheduling Pretrial Proceedings and Trial. - (d) Additional terms.
+By agreement, the parties may add terms to the joint order, including: (i) the scope of discovery; (ii) protocol concerning preservation, storage, and production of discoverable information, including electronically stored information; or - (e) Consent to Adjudication.
+By default, the parties are deemed to have consented to the Bankruptcy Court's adjudication and entry of final judgment on all claims and defenses raised in the proceeding.
+To the extent any party does not so consent, that party must comply with Federal Rules of Bankruptcy Procedure 7008 and 7012, as well as file a motion within the later of 30 days following either: (i) the of entry of the initial Joint Order Scheduling Pretrial Proceedings and Trial or (ii) the filing of a responsive pleading, seeking a determination as to whether the bankruptcy court may adjudicate to final judgment any or all claims and defenses.